diegomezg/devops-trainee-program/01 - Linux operating system/04-users-and-groups.md

 # Working with Users and Groups and the root user in Linux

 ### Instructions
+Create an MD file and document the following points:
-- Document the process to:
+- Describe the process to:
   - Create a user in Linux
   - Delete a user in Linux
   - Modify a user in Linux